Why Is Demi Lovato Wearing A Wedding Dress?

 “Where's nick at,” commented nursu_kurt, followed by the crying laughing emoji and three hearts — a sentiment echoed in numerous comments on the photo.

-lovaticforlife3is wasn’t so sure we should narrow it down, referencing one of Demi’s exes and one new, rumored romance when they asked,” is it Nick, Neymar or Wilmerrrrr?”
+lovaticforlife3is wasn’t so sure we should narrow it down, referencing one of Demi’s exes and one new, rumoured romance when they asked,” is it Nick, Neymar or Wilmerrrrr?”

 And a few optimistic fans assumed Demi must be ready to accept their proposals, of course.